microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS Setup

 The Trust Platform Design Suite is an onboarding tool used for our security-related solutions.
-It is used to configure and generate provisioning information for secure elements like Trust Anchor secure elements through its secure sub-system configurators.
+It is used to configure and generate provisioning information for secure elements like Trust Anchor through its secure sub-system configurators.
 TPDS can be used to prototype provision for quick provisioning for testing purposes.
 Once users are ready to move to production, TPDS can be used to create a provisioning package with dummy keys that must be exchanged with Microchip support for an actual secure package.

 1. Install TPDS (https://www.microchip.com/tpds).